springernature/frontend-playbook/accessibility/accessibility-checklist.md

 Not all users are able to navigate by landmarks.
 For those users the multiple links typically found at the head of a document all have to be read via assistive technology, or laboriously tabbed through using a keyboard.

-To help them out you can add a "Skip Navigation" link to the top of each page which, when clicked, will take them to the main section of the page.
+To help them out you can add a "Skip Navigation" link to the top of each page which, when activated, will take them to the main section of the page.

 We do this: